daltontewanger/Browser-Game-Run-Eat-Run/README.md

 # Browser Game Project
--- Inspiration for this game comes from one of my favorite/old flash games from Neopets called "Jelly Blobs of Doom"
+-- Inspiration for this game comes from one of my favorite/old flash games from Neopets called "Jelly Blobs of Doom" -- The game can be played here https://dtrain102.itch.io/run-eat-run

 ## Goal is to use the gaming library Phaser.io to help with the handling of the physics within the project